Food Is About Far More Than Bodily Sustenance

-Fatima,* a refugee from Somalia who is a newcomer to Canada, has been having trouble in her local supermarket.
+Fatima, a refugee from Somalia who is a newcomer to Canada, has been having trouble in her local supermarket.
+All names in this piece other than the authors’ are pseudonyms.
 Back home, she was accustomed to milk fresh from the cow.
 “In Canada I don’t even know if it’s real milk or fake milk,” she said.
 “I don’t know the difference.
 Is there milk that has pork-related ingredients in it?”

 Life for new immigrants is hard in many ways.
 But one thing that is rarely recognized is the dramatic shift for newcomers in what they eat.
 People who are used to eating freshly killed chickens and seasonal vegetables—and drinking milk from their cows—are suddenly faced with an unfamiliar selection of produce, a range of processed foods, and a plethora of nonperishable goods from the food bank (if they need them) that are in some cases so odd that they are perceived as “poison.”